 Central Methodist University

 Central Methodist University is a private Methodist liberal arts and vocational education university in Fayette, Missouri—midway between St. Louis and Kansas City.
-With a total student body of more than 5,100, CMU offers each of its 1,100+ undergraduates with their own iPad to enhance their skills in any of the University’s 40+ programs of study.
+With a total student body of more than 5,000, CMU supplies each of its 1,000+ undergraduates with their own iPad to enhance their skills and resources in any of the University’s 40+ programs of study.
 CMU emphasizes the value of its relationship with the church, academic excellence and leadership development, personalized student services, and more.

 Coe College is a private liberal arts college in downtown Cedar Rapids, Iowa.
 Over 1,400 students come from over 20 countries to study at Coe, choosing from more than 40 majors and 14 pre-professional programs in courses with an 11:1 student-faculty ratio.
 The College’s C3: Creativity, Careers, Community center is dedicated to working one-on-one with students to help them identify and land internship placements that match their unique interests and goals.